Price Matching

 In stock

-SRAM CENTERLINE X 6-BOLT ROUNDED EDGES 160mm
+SRAM CENTERLINE X CENTERLOCK ROUNDED EDGES 2P 140mm

 CenterLine X rotors are the lighter weight version of SRAM's..